gumvic/remlok-clj/README.md

 If you have used re-frame, you will get a grasp of this one in no time.

+Finally, remlok is a no-magic framework.
+It keeps things simple and predictable, but this also means that you shouldn't be afraid to get your hands dirty, since it doesn't do much by default.

 ## Usage

 This is what happens in remlok: